AutoImmunity III with Antony Haynes

 To appreciate that auto-immunity has risen to the number one leading cause of mortality and morbidity in the world.
 To learn more about the role of dysbiosis within the body that may cause development of auto-immune illness.
 To explore the role of dysbiosis in patients with a variety of auto-immune conditions.
 To learn about the nutritional intervention required to achieve positive outcomes for patients.
 Finally, this presentation will consolidate the information shared in two previous seminars on autoimmune conditions.

-The Presenter will:
+The Presenter will also:

 - Present the extent of the problem of auto-immunity globally.

 - Present an overview of the disposing factors required for the development of auto-immune conditions, including infections but focusing on dysbiosis & the relevance of the gastrointestinal microbiome.